supernovaBvS/K1-Series-CFS-Nozzle-Wiper/README.md

 ## IMPORTANT
 1. You're doing this willingly
 2. I am not responsible if you damage your printer or whatever worse may come of it
 3. This is required to root the machine and totally reversible.

+## Update

+This is a footage of utilizing the purge chute nozzle wiper for my K1C while using Creality Print. https://www.youtube.com/shorts/c9hV-eFskMg

 ## 🛠 Installation
 1. SSH into your machine or access via Fluidd/Mainsail